 4. How many coats do I need to apply?
 Mod Podge glow in the dark is best applied to a crafted surface in a minimum of three to four even applications allowing each coat to thoroughly dry before applying the next.

 5. How can I make my Mod Podge project glow?
 The “glow” is best when the crafted surface has been “charged.”
 To charge your project, place the surface in direct sunlight or a high watt light source for a couple hours.

 5. How should I care for my glowing project?
 A crafted surface using Mod Podge glow in the dark should be intended for decorative purposes only as it is not dishwasher or washing machine safe.
-To clean your project, wipe over using a damp soft cloth, do not fully immerse in water.
+To clean your project, wipe it off using a damp soft cloth; do not fully immerse in water.

 6. Can I use this formula outdoors?
 It’s not water-resistant or waterproof.
 So you would need to use a clear acrylic sealer on top that is made for outdoors.
 And yes, your project would still glow if charged!

 Are you ready for some fun projects?
 Check these out!